MillerRabin/intention-storage/readme.md

 ## Multilocation Intention Networks

 Every location can have it`s own network.
-Some of them can be separated by location or connected together.
+The networks can be separated by location or connected together.
 And this will allow migration between networks.

 **The robotic cafe**.